 There should rarely be a need to use a device or product to hold the chain off the ground.
 Utilizing safety chains the correct length will seldom touch the ground during highway towing.
 However, there may be some unusual trailer configurations that may need something to assist right length chains from touching the ground.

 When equipped, always attach the breakaway cable to the tow vehicle.
-The breakaway cable should not be longer than to allow trailer turn.
+The breakaway cable should not be longer than to allow trailer turn and long enough to activate the trailer emergency brakes after the trailer becomes disconnected from the hitch ball.
 Never wrap the breakaway cable around or run through the safety chain, nor attach it to the chain hook.
+In most cases, the same amount of length allowed for the turn is also enough to activate the trailer emergency brake timely.
+It is always a good practice to verify the proper slack.

 Periodic greasing of the hitch ball and coupler will prolong the life of these components.